Swing Vote poster

 The inciting incident occurs at 15 minutes when On Election Day, Bud gets drunk and passes out instead of voting as he promised Molly.
 Desperate, Molly sneaks into the polling place to cast his ballot for him, but is interrupted, and the machine malfunctions, resulting in an uncounted vote..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Bud decides to embrace his role as the deciding voter and engage with the political process.
+This shows the protagonist's commitment to Bud decides to embrace his role as the deciding voter and engage with the political process.
 He agrees to meet with both campaigns and learn about the issues, largely motivated by wanting to impress Molly and the attention he's receiving., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat A false victory: Bud appears on television for a debate/interview and humiliates himself with his ignorance, revealing he knows nothing about the issues despite all the attention.
 Molly is mortified and deeply disappointed in him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.